Sotera/Datawake/quickstart.md

     http://[localhost or machine IP Address]:3002/
  ---

-#	Installation utilizing the Demo Virtual Machine (Datawake VM)
+#	Installation utilizing the Demo Virtual Machine
 There are a few prerequisites required to run Datawake in a VM on your machine.
 These include the following:

 * Virtual Box